Skip to main content

 Frequently Asked Questions

-How much does it cost to charge a VW ID.4 per month?
+How long does it take to charge a VW ID.4 Pro from 10% to 80% on a 48A home charger?

-What size circuit breaker do I need for a VW ID.4 charger?
+What size circuit breaker do I need for a VW ID.4 Pro charger?

-For a 48-amp charger (which maxes out the ID.4's 11 kW onboard charger), you need a 60-amp double-pole breaker on a dedicated 240V circuit with 6 AWG copper wire.
-For a 32-amp charger, a 40-amp breaker is sufficient.
-If your panel cannot support 60A, the ChargePoint Home Flex can be dialed down to run on a smaller circuit.
-Learn more in our dedicated circuit guide.
+For a 48A charger that maxes out the ID.4 Pro’s 11 kW onboard charger, install a 60-amp double-pole breaker on a dedicated 240V circuit with 6 AWG copper wire.
+NEC code requires the 125% continuous-load rule, so a 48A continuous load lands on a 60A breaker, not a 50A.
+For a 7.2 kW base trim, a 40-amp breaker with 8 AWG wire is sufficient.
+The ChargePoint Home Flex can be dialed down to fit a smaller circuit if your panel is constrained.

 Share: